jgmitter/storage-sql/README.md

-# Azure Storage and SQL DB Over ExpressRoute Private-Peering
+# Azure Storage, ADLS Gen2 and SQL DB Over ExpressRoute Private-Peering

 Currently, Microsoft Azure Storage and SQL DB services offer only public IP endpoints for device and client connectivity.
 While all communication with Azure Storage and SQL require an encrypted TLS/SSL